Art Commissions and Interventions - FACT

 This audio palette will also inform other sound producing devices connected with the centre, such as computer themes, phone systems, and audible publicity material.

-Tune gives greyworld the opportunity to treat the FACT building as a single work of art, rather than a series of smaller interventions.
+Tune gave greyworld the opportunity to treat the FACT building as a single work of art, rather than a series of smaller interventions.
 The work interrogates two layers of the building, its physical structure and the social architecture of the space.
 Visitors are taken on a gentle, often subliminal, journey through the composition.
 Their experience is determined by a number of elements: the route they choose to take through the space, the volume of activity surrounding them and the time of day that they make their journey.

 For many the installation will remain a subtle sound work.
-The main objective is to create a signature, a sonic feeling‚ for the building, an identity often felt unconsciously by its inhabitants.
+The main objective being to create a signature, a sonic feeling‚ for the building, an identity often felt unconsciously by its inhabitants.
 Much of the conceptual framework for the installation will be an irrelevance to those who participate in its performance.

 Some may actively seek out elements of the composition whilst for others it will be a wholly subconscious experience, yet one ultimately providing a profound recognition of place.